OpenWaterFoundation/owf-data-co-instream-flow/workflow/dataset-details.md

 ## Overview ##

-This dataset contains GeoJSON feature layers for Colorado instream flow reaches and termini, and natural lake levels.
+This dataset contains GeoJSON feature layers for Colorado instream flow reaches (lines) and termini (points), and natural lakes (points).
 The files are generated from instream flow layers from [Colorado's Decision Support Systems](https://cdss.colorado.gov/gis-data/gis-data-by-category) for geographic areas that are typically used in analysis and visualizations.